flatsec/flatsec.github.io/_posts/2014-10-15-security-tradoff.md

 ### An example: two-step authentication

-There are many big examples I could use (such as riding a bike to work versus driving in a car) but I think what I'd like to talk about is two-factor authentication, or perhaps better phrased as "two-step verification."
+There are many big examples I could use (such as riding a bike to work versus driving in a car) but I think what I'd like to talk about is two-factor authentication, perhaps better phrased as "two-step verification."

 The article "[How I Lost My $50,000 Twitter Username](https://medium.com/@N/how-i-lost-my-50-000-twitter-username-24eb09e026dd)" is still one of the more fascinating articles I've read on real-life online security.